benpariswork/Automated-ELK-Deployment/README.md

 ### Elk Configuration

-Ansible was used in order to automate the configuration of the ELK stack, this method allows for large scale repeatablility and scalability.
+Ansible was used in order to automate the configuration of the ELK stack, this method allows for large scale repeatability and scalability.

 The playbook implements the following tasks:
 - Install docker on ELK server